The History of the Christian Transhumanist Association

 On July 30, 2014, the first bylaws were adopted.
 What followed was further paperwork and preparation.

 In January 2015, the application for 501c3 status was officially filed with the IRS.
+In December 2015, we received official recognition from the IRS as a 501c3.

 On October 6, 2015, the CTA announced its first major donation, with a $1200 gift to the Embrace Infant Warmer project, signifying our commitment to the combination of technology, compassion, and respect for human life.